tinymce/tinymce-docs/_includes/configuration/lineheight-formats.md

 {{ site.requires_5_5v }}

-This option allows you to override the line heights displayed in the `lineheight` dropdown toolbar and the `lineheight` menu item.
+This option allows you to override the line heights displayed in the `lineheight` dropdown toolbar button and the `lineheight` menu item.
 Each item in the string should be space separated.

 **Type:** `String`